Skip to main content

 Test for print #

-I tested the layout on different paper types because yes, I’m that person.
-The final version is printer-friendly and feels great whether it’s tucked into a notebook or pinned to the fridge.
+I tested the layout on different paper types to confirm print quality and usability.
+The final version is printer-friendly, suitable for slipping into a notebook or displaying on a fridge.

 The output #